Bin Laden relatives killed in UK plane crash

 The Saudi-registered Phenom 300 jet came down on Friday as it tried to land at Blackbushe Airport, a small airfield in Hampshire, southern England.

-The police have launched an investigation into what caused the crash alongside the Air Accidents Investigation Branch (AAIB).
+Police confirmed that three passengers and the pilot had died.
+Officers have launched an investigation into what caused the crash alongside the Air Accidents Investigation Branch (AAIB).